titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 - Follow the boilerplate code and add a uniquely named class for your shader to either **ShaderPanelsPatternConfig.java** or ShaderEdgesPatternConfig.java in the directory *src/main/java/titanicsend/pattern/yoffa/config/*
+- That's it!
+Run TE and look for your new pattern in the content list.

 ### The Slightly Harder Way